hazlorlabs/docs/docs/getting-started/cronos-mainnet.md

 ```

-You should obtain an address with `crc` prefix, e.g. `crc10u5mgfflasrfj9s94mt8l9yucrt2gzhcyt5tsg`.
+You should obtain an address with `tscas` prefix, e.g. `crc10u5mgfflasrfj9s94mt8l9yucrt2gzhcyt5tsg`.
 This will be the address for performing transactions.

 ### Step 3-2.
 Run everything